127th Combined Arms Brigade (People's Republic of China)

 The 127th Combined Arms Brigade is the primary maneuver element of the 82nd Group Army in the Central Theater Command of the Chinese People's Liberation Army and is its sole infantry division as of present.

+History

-The 127th Combined Arms Brigade is one of the most famous and best-equipped PLA formations.
+The 127th Combined Arms Brigade, formerly the 127th Mechanized Infantry Division, is one of the most famous and best-equipped PLA formations.
 Its three main regiments, the 371st, 379th, and 380th, are all Red Army Infantry Regiments.
-The 379th regiment is the famed Ye Ting independent regiment, a nationalist armored train unit that was once commanded by Dr Sun Yat-Sen, with Zhou Enlai as its political commissar during the 1911 Xinhai Revolution.
+The 379th regiment is the famed Ye Ting independent regiment, a nationalist armored train unit that was once commanded by Dr Sun Yat-Sen, with Zhou Enlai as its political commissar, during the Northern Expedition.
+The 379th is also the regiment that formed the basis of the forces that fought KMT allies in the victory at the 1935 Battle of Luding Bridge.
 The "Iron Army" title was an honor for its Armored Train roots.

-The 379th is also the regiment who formed the basis of the forces that fought KMT allies in the victory in the 1935 Battle of Luding Bridge.
+In 2017, the 380th Regiment of the 127th Mechanized Infantry Division(the Red 2nd Regiment of the Autumn Harvest Uprising) was split off and merged with the 9th Armored Brigade to form the 131st medium Combined Arms Brigade.